Exhibitions

 Artist Statement

-My practice explores the interplay between mental health and ecological consciousness through the lens of therapeutic photography in nature.
+My practice explores the interplay between mental health and ecological consciousness through the lens of slow photography in nature.

 Drawing on eco-philosophy creates visual narratives that reflect emotional landscapes through embedded engagement with the more-than-human world.